 The cost of breast implant removal in Perth can be confusing, and to help make things clearer we have listed the approximate fees that make up the final cost.

-Surgical fee: For breast implant removal Dr Colbert’s surgical fee is between $2000 and $3000 per side, depending on whether a partial or complete capsulectomy is performed.
-This cost includes the operation, and all aftercare.
-This cost is further reduced through a Medicare rebate, with the specific rebate amount depending on if a partial capsulectomy (item number 45548) or complete capsulectomy (45551) is performed.
+- Surgical fee: For breast implant removal Dr Colbert’s surgical fee is between $2000 and $3000 per side, depending on whether a partial or complete capsulectomy is performed.
+Costs are higher if a mastopexy is performed, or if new breast implants are inserted.
+These costs may be further reduced through a Medicare rebate, with the specific rebate amount depending on if a partial capsulectomy (item number 45548) or complete capsulectomy (45551) is performed.
 A further subsidy is usually provided by your private health insurance, however you’ll need to contact your fund to confirm this.

 Where can I find out more?

-To arrange a consultation please contact our friendly office staff, or alternatively you can leave a message by simply clicking on the button below.
+To arrange a consultation please contact our friendly office staff, or alternatively you can leave a message in our contact form.